 Photo: wikimedia commons

-A Catholic nun and missionary, Mother Teresa devoted almost her entire life to serving the poor, the sick, the disabled, and orphans.
-She founded the charitable movement and the women's monastic congregation "Missionary Sisters of Love" (Congregatio Sororum Missionarium Caritatis), which exists in almost all countries of the world (in 133 countries as of 2012).
-In 1979, Mother Teresa won the Nobel Peace Prize, and 19 years after her death (in 2016), she was canonized by Pope Francis himself.
+A Catholic nun and missionary, Mother Teresa devoted almost her entire life to serving the poor, sick, disabled and orphans.
+She founded the charitable movement and women's monastic congregation “Missionary Sisters of Love” (Congregatio Sororum Missionarium Caritatis), which exists in almost all countries of the world (in 133 countries as of 2012).
+In 1979, Mother Teresa became a Nobel Peace Prize laureate, and 19 years after her death (in 2016) she was canonized by Pope Francis himself.

 Photo: wikimedia commons

-Abraham Lincoln was the 16th President of the United States and one of the most influential personalities in American history.
-Coming from a poor farming family, Lincoln fought for the reunification of the country during the Civil War between North and South, strengthened the federal government, modernized the American economy, but he earned a reputation as an outstanding historical figure primarily for his contribution to the development of a democratic society and the fight against slavery and oppression. the black population of the USA.
-The legacy of Abraham Lincoln still has a defining influence on the American people.
+Abraham Lincoln was the 16th President of the United States and one of the most influential figures in American history.
+Coming from a poor farming family, Lincoln fought to reunify the country during the Civil War between North and South, strengthened the federal government, modernized the American economy, but had a reputation for outstanding historical figure he deserved it primarily for his contribution to the development of a democratic society and the fight against slavery and oppression of the black population in the United States.
+Abraham Lincoln's legacy continues to shape the American people today.

-Stephen Hawking is one of the most famous and respected scientists in the world, and he has made an invaluable contribution to the development of science (especially cosmology and theoretical physics).
-The work of this British researcher and ardent popularizer of science is also impressive because Hawking made almost all of his discoveries despite a rare and slowly progressing degenerative disease.
+Stephen Hawking is one of the most famous and respected scientists in the world, and he has made invaluable contributions to the development of science (especially cosmology and theoretical physics).
+The work of this British researcher and ardent popularizer of science is also impressive because Hawking made almost all of his discoveries in spite of a rare and slowly progressing degenerative disease.
 The first signs of amyotrophic lateral sclerosis appeared in his student years, and now the great scientist is completely paralyzed.
-However, a severe illness and paralysis did not prevent Hawking from marrying twice, becoming the father of two sons, flying in zero gravity, writing many books, becoming one of the founders of quantum cosmology and the winner of a whole collection of prestigious awards, medals and orders.
+However, severe illness and paralysis did not prevent Hawking from marrying twice, becoming the father of two sons, flying in zero gravity, writing many books, becoming one of the founders of quantum cosmology and the winner of a whole collection of prestigious awards, medals and orders.

 7. Unknown rebel